swiftcurrent2018/openarc/README.md

     - Update CUDA runtime to allow intermixing of both OpenACC and CUDA.
 (See example in [openarc-path]/test/examples/openarc/matmul_openacc_cuda)

 * Bug fixes and improvements
+	- Fixed bugs in privatization and reduction transformation passes.

 	- Fixes various bugs related to multi-threading and synchronizations.